 In our 2021 Benchmark Report: Proposal Management, we learned that organizations leveraging RFP-specific technology respond to 43% more RFPs than those who don’t.
 We also discovered that organizations not using RFP software instead used, on average, nine solutions to compose their RFPs, compared to only five for those with a dedicated RFP tool.

 One study found that workers estimate switching between apps wastes up to 60 minutes of each day.
-By consolidating proposal management efforts into one place, you and your team can stay focused, aligned, and on track.
+By consolidating proposal management processes into one place, you and your team can stay focused, aligned, and on track.

 Strengthen your business proposals with the right software